rwxdash/vops-testing/README.md

 - [x] Create a worker node and attach it to the existing cluster.
     - The kubeconfig and temporary join command can be fetched from AWS SSM.
 This is temporary until we figure something more conventional.
     - A drawback at this point is to make sure that the SSM parameters are correctly set up.
-- [ ] A sample dockerized application.
+- [x] A sample dockerized application.
     - The application needs a persistant database.
 - [ ] Application must be deployable via CI/CD.
+    - Build and deploy Docker image to DockerHub.
+    - Apply kubernetes deployment to the cluster to pull new image.

 # things to figure out